capricorne888/MC-Skript-Scripts/README.md

 ## Contributing

 We welcome contributions!
-If you have a Skript script you'd like to add or an improvement to suggest:
+If  have a Skript script 'd like to add or an improvement to suggest:

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature/new-script`).
-3. Add your script or make changes.
+3. Add r script or make changes.
-4. Submit a pull request with a clear description of your contribution.
+4. Submit a pull request with a clear description of r contribution.

 Please ensure your scripts are tested in the specified environment (PaperMC 1.21.4, Skript 2.10.2) and include proper documentation.